Ryshup/MinorProject/README.md

-Here's a template for the `README.md` file for your project:

----

 # Minor Project

 This is a **Flask-based web application** developed as part of my Minor Project.
 The project demonstrates the integration of machine learning with a web framework to create a task management system.